Biosecurity for sheep owners

 Footrot can remain dormant in the feet of sheep for long periods, especially during dry weather conditions.
 Ideally, introduced sheep should be kept isolated until they have passed through a suitable footrot expression period, usually a spring or autumn.

 Sheep intended for purchase should be examined, paying particular attention to misshapen, deformed or recently pared hooves.
-The prior history of the sheep should be established as well as any previous foot bathings, treatments or vaccinations.
-Always request a Sheep Health Statement prior to purchasing sheep.
+The prior history of the sheep should be established, as well as any previous foot bathings, treatments or vaccinations.
+Always request a sheep health declaration prior to purchasing sheep.

 Sheep lice

-The first signs of sheep lice may not become apparent for 6 months or more from the time of arrival on your premises.
+The first signs of sheep lice may not become apparent for 6 months or more from the time of arrival on your property.

 Introduced sheep should be thoroughly checked for lice and treated with an effective chemical if evidence of infestation is found.
-Always request a Sheep Health Statement prior to purchasing sheep.
+Always request a sheep health declaration prior to purchasing sheep.

 Drench resistance

-Drenching sheep on arrival with an effective chemical and moving them to an isolation area, will limit the risk of introducing drench resistant worms.
+Drenching sheep on arrival with an effective chemical and moving them to an isolation area will limit the risk of introducing drench-resistant worms.
+It is recommended to do a faecal egg count 14 days post-drenching to check that the product used was effective.

 Noxious weeds

-Weed seeds such as Patterson's curse and Bathurst burr, are just two of the common noxious weeds that may be carried in a sheep's fleece and spread to new areas.
+Weed seeds such as Patterson’s curse and Bathurst burr are just 2 of the common noxious weeds that may be carried in a sheep's fleece and spread to new areas.
 Their seasonal germination can mean they may only become obvious weeks or months after introduction.
 Noxious weeds can be difficult and costly to control if they establish on a property.

 For more information see Invasive plant classifications.